 1. Lycopene's Role in the Body

 Lycopene is a powerful carotenoid pigment found in a variety of red-colored fruits and vegetables, most notably in tomatoes and tomato-based products.
 It is known for its vibrant red color, which is used as a natural food coloring agent.
-However, Lycopene's role in the body extends far beyond its visual appeal.
+However, lycopene's role in the body extends far beyond its visual appeal.
 It is an essential nutrient that plays a crucial part in maintaining overall health and well-being.

 1.1 Lycopene as a Carotenoid